twagar11/ansible-labs/modules/Module-File.md

 # Overview

-In this lab, You will learn how to create, copy and delete files and folders on your hosts using `file` module
+In this lab, You will learn how to create, copy and delete files and folders on your hosts using `file` module.

 ## Duration

 25 minutes

-## Step 1 - getting to know the Module `file`
+## Step 1 — getting to know the Module `file`

 `file` module is used manipulate files and folders on your hosts, this module takes two arguments: